Educating for Tomorrow

 “Innovation in my class plays a crucial role in engaging students and enhancing their learning experiences.
 By incorporating hands-on, real-world projects like building electric race cars, students apply scientific concepts creatively and critically.
 Innovation fosters problem-solving, teamwork, and the ability to experiment and iterate, making learning more meaningful and dynamic.
 It allows students to connect classroom knowledge with real-life applications, sparking curiosity and preparing them for future STEM fields.
 Through innovative approaches, students become active participants in their education, developing the skills and mindset needed to tackle challenges in an ever-evolving world.”

-Midway Elementary School, Forsyth County Schools
+Moore Elementary School, Griffin-Spalding County Schools

 Teacher Spotlights